brown-cs126/lab1/records_and_adts/README.md

 For this module you will complete the following exercises:

-(Exercises are borrowed from Functional Programming in OCaml (Spring 2019 Edition))
+(Some exercises are borrowed from Functional Programming in OCaml (Spring 2019 Edition))

 Exercise: Languages [✭]